typst-community/glossarium/glossarium.typ

 //  user-print-back-references: default-print-back-references,
 // ) -> contextual content
 // Print the glossary
+//
 // # Arguments
 //  entry-list (list<dictionary>): the list of entries
 //  show-all (bool): show all entries
 //  disable-back-references (bool): disable back references
 //  ...
+//
+// # Warnings
+// A strong warning is given not to override `user-print-reference` without
+// careful consideration of `default-print-reference`'s original implementation.
+// The package's behaviour may break in unexpected ways if not handled correctly.
+//
 // # Usage
 // Print the glossary
 // ```typ